 Flowers - Axillary, on short stalks, bractlets usually absent.
 Sepals 5, to 11.0 mm long, lanceolate, tapered to a sharply pointed tip.
 Petals usually 5, 5-11 mm long, 4-8 mm wide, broadly obovate, broadly rounded or with a shallow notch at the tip, yellow to orangish yellow.
 Stamens usually 10, the filaments yellow.
 Pistil 1, with 5-locular inferior ovary.

 Fruits - Capsules to 4.5 cm, more or less cylindric, rounded or slightly several-angled, straight or slightly curved, thin-walled, hairy, dehiscing tardily and irregularly.
 Seeds 1.0-1.2 mm long, loosely embedded in horseshoe-shaped pieces of inner fruit tissue, the surface pale brown, finely pitted, shiny.

 Habitat - Riverbanks, margins of ponds and sloughs.

 Origin - Native to the U.S.

 Other info. - This species is uncommon in Missouri, with a range mostly restricted to the Mississippi Lowlands Division.
 More recently, the plant has also been found in a few locations within St. Louis County.
-The long fruits in combination with the showy yellow flowers make it a species hard to miss and easy to identify.
-The number of flower petals is usually 5, with twice that many stamens; however, 6-petaled flowers are not uncommon.
+Its main range is within the southeastern U.S. The long flowers with showy yellow petals make it a species hard to miss.
+It can be distinguished from lookalikes by its erect habit and very long fruits on relatively short stalks.
+The seeds inside the fruits are arranged in five long columns, with each seed embedded in a U-shaped block of tissue.
+The number of sepals and flower petals is usually 5, with twice that many stamens; however, 6-petaled flowers are not uncommon.
 The species epithet 'leptocarpa' means 'slender fruits.'